Smarter Home Guide is supported by its audience. When you purchase through links on our site, we may earn an affiliate

 LIFX Smart Bulbs

-LIFX offers a range of perfect smart bulbs for both indoor and outdoor.
+LIFX offers a range of perfect smart bulbs for both indoors and outdoors.
 Like other smart bulbs in this article, they’re compatible with Alexa and you can turn them on or off using your voice.

-Unlike the Philips Hue, there are is no extra Hub needed.
+Unlike the Philips Hue, there is no extra Hub needed.
 You can also use Alexa to control and tweak your bulb’s light temperature and color.
 LIFX boasts 16 million color choices.

 GE CYNC Smart Bulbs